Adjusting to a new lifestyle post-divorce

 Is fear holding you back from leaving an unhealthy relationship?
 You’re not alone.

-In this blog, we explore some practical things that you can do, if you think that fear is holding you back.
+In this blog, we explore some practical things that you can do if you think that fear is holding you back.

-5 Tips to help you adjust to a new lifestyle during a separation:
+Five tips to help you adjust to a new lifestyle during a separation:

 Tip 1.
 Understand the difference between a 'bad patch' and the irretrievable breakdown of a relationship: